Beach Club Vibes

 Mhares Sea Club

 The kitchen serves modern Majorcan food with Mediterranean flavours.
-Cocktails are well-made and the happy hour pricing softens the €€€ bill.
-Breakfast, lunch and dinner are all available, plus a salad bar.
+Happy hour pricing softens what is otherwise a high-end bill.
+Breakfast, lunch and dinner all available, plus a salad bar.

 Beach Club